angular-schule/angular-cli-ghpages/docs/README_environment_github_actions.md

 # angular-cli-ghpages: README for setting up deployment with GitHub Actions

-As Github has introduced [Github Actions](https://github.com/features/actions), I would prefer to run all my CI tasks in it only, rather than going to some other CI providers.
-This guide is aimed to help out developers, who want to deploy their Angular app in Github Page using [angular-cli-pages](https://github.com/angular-schule/angular-cli-ghpages).
+As GitHub has introduced [GitHub Actions](https://github.com/features/actions), I would prefer to run all my CI tasks in it only, rather than going to some other CI providers.
+This guide is aimed to help out developers, who want to deploy their Angular app in GitHub Pages using [angular-cli-pages](https://github.com/angular-schule/angular-cli-ghpages).

 ## Prerequisites

-1. You've signed up for the GitHub Actions beta and taken a look at the documentation for the new [GitHub Actions](https://github.com/features/actions) format and/or understand the purpose of GitHub Actions.
+1. You've taken a look at the documentation for [GitHub Actions](https://github.com/features/actions) and/or understand the purpose of GitHub Actions.
 2. You've written some form of YML code before and/or have minimal knowledge of the syntax
 3. You already have a working Angular app that can be deployed to GitHub Pages
 4. You have already added **angular-cli-ghpages** in your project.
 If not: